 Which popular apps use Flutter?

-Flutter is commonly used by several companies for app development.
+Several companies use Flutter for app development.
 Here are some popular ones:

 - Google Ads